jellydn/nvim-ide/README.md

 Run `nvim` and wait for the plugins to be installed

-**NOTE** First time you will get an error just ignore them and press enter, it will say nvim-ts-context-commentstring is not installed but that is fine just close and reopen nvim and everything should be fine

-**NOTE** (You will notice treesitter pulling in a bunch of parsers the next time you open Neovim)

-**NOTE** Checkout this file for some predefined keymaps: [keymaps](https://github.com/LunarVim/nvim-basic-ide/blob/master/lua/user/keymaps.lua)
+**NOTE** Checkout this file for some predefined keymaps: [keymaps](https://github.com/jellydn/nvim-ide/blob/master/lua/user/keymaps.lua)

 ## Get healthy